Estimated reading time: 8 minutes

 Volunteers are very much like employees in that when they come to work, they want a clear understanding of what is expected of them.

-The more clear and concise the direction, the more comfortable the volunteer will be in completing their assigned tasks.
+The clearer and concise the direction, the more comfortable the volunteers will be completing their assigned tasks.

 For example, a volunteer might be assigned to empty trash cans during an event.